 Visit Dr. Jaquith's Personal Webpage »

-Steve Winteregg – Dean, School of Humanities
+Steve Winteregg – Professor of Music

 Dr. Winteregg holds degrees from the University of Cincinnati College-Conservatory of Music, Wright State University, and The Ohio State University.
 He studied composition with William Steinhort, Gregory Proctor, and Thomas Wells.